jimlawless/lazybasic/README.md

 The variables are only of type int.
 In fact, the only place where strings can be used is the PRINT statement.

+To run the example program ( twelve.bas ) use the variant of the following command-line that's appropriate for your OS:

+    lbas twelve.bas

 Here's a quick synopsis of the commands:

     END